 Here is an example of a digital form of the purchase order form generated by the system:

-You can pick and choose from different purchase order templates to fully customize the look of the purchase order document.
-You would need to print the following information on the purchase order document.
+You can customize the look of the purchase order document by selecting from different templates.
+The following information must be printed on the purchase order document.

 - Order contact and their details.